Gibberlings3/Skills-and-Abilities/README.md

 Being this requires EEex to run, Windows is required at this time.

+The Overhaul Proficiency System Component is not compatible with other mods that alter or change the proficiency system like Tweaks Anthology and Scales of Balance.
+Both are great mods, so choose whichever component you like best.

 ## Special Thanks

 - Bubb for all of his work on EEex and general coding assistance.